Japanese 1 B

 On completion of this module, students should be able to convey simple information about them with some elaboration when asked, and to continue the conversation by asking about others.
 They will also learn to socialise with Japanese-speaking people on familiar topics, including their hobbies and studies.

 From the beginning, students will be exposed to Japanese cultures as reflected in various situations and expressions used in everyday and familiar situations.
 This will also enable them to deepen their understanding of their own cultures and develop intercultural awareness.
-At the end of this module students are expected to reach the proficiency level equivalent to conversational aspect of A2 of CEFR.

 Successful completion of 155906026: Japanese 1A or equivalent knowledge.